Andriichello/articles/laravel/OVERRIDING_ELOQUENT_BUILDER.md

 }
 ```

-Then implement `IndexableInterface` in `BaseQueryBuilder` or on specific custom query builder class.
+Then implement `IndexableInterface` in `BaseQueryBuilder` or on specific dedicated query builder class.

 ``` php
 use Illuminate\Database\Eloquent\Builder as EloquentBuilder;